Secret Files

 Version History

-Re-uploading a file with the same name creates a new version rather than overwriting.
-Open a file’s History tab to browse versions.
-Click Restore on any version to make it current — previous versions are retained.
+Every push or web save snapshots the full encrypted blob as a new version.
+Open a file’s history to browse versions and restore any one to make it current — previous versions are retained.